Digital-Physics/game-of-life-pattern-RL-gym/README.md

 This Repository has

-1) A Gymnasium-compatible environment for training an RL agent to construct a target patterns in a cellular automaton grid environment that updates according to Conway's "[Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)" rules.
+1) A Gymnasium-compatible environment for training an RL agent to construct a target pattern in a cellular automaton grid environment that updates according to Conway's "[Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)" rules.

 2) An Evolutionary Search Agent that uses a few seconds of test-time compute to search for a solution